BackstagecrewIS/devsite/README.md

 Submitted questions should be assigned to a pending question category until they are answered.

 ***Admin
-Once answered, questions should be assigned to an appropriate category to help users to find the answer to their question.
+Once answered, questions should be assigned to an appropriate category to help other users to find the answer to their question.

 The admin should be able to create and edit categories.